BitcoinDevShop/lightning-privacy-research/src/pages/en/routing-analysis.md

 ### PTLCs

 PTLCs offer two main improvements to Lightning.
-One is some escrow / DLC / smart contract possibilities and one helps payment correlatability.
+One is escrow / DLC / smart contract possibilities and one helps payment correlatability.
+Other benefits such as fixing the wormhole attack also exist.

-When a HTLC payment goes through multiple nodes, it appears as the same payment hash each time.
+When a HTLC payment goes through multiple nodes, the same payment hash is used each time.
 So whenever the same actor sees the same payment hash on multiple nodes, they can tell that it is the same payment.
-They might not know who exactly it came from or where it is going (except in cases outlined above)
+They might not know who exactly it came from or where it is going (except in cases outlined above).
+If a Lightning Service Provider routes a user's payment to a major merchant, they might be able to conclude the exact source and destination.

-(TODO Visualize further the concern with hashes showing up on multiple parts of the path, and how each section of the path improves with points).

 ### Timing Delay